pixlie/dwata/README.md

 - Offline access to all stored data
 - Blazing fast search on all documents (email, attachments, files, calendar...)
 - Shows up contacts, events, tasks and much more from your data
-- Will soon connect to Slack, Shopify, Stripe, LinkedIn and many others
+- Will soon connect to Slack, Discord and many others
-- Can read from databases like MySQL, PostgreSQL...
 - Uses AI to label documents, get summary of documents (email threads)

 ## Why should I trust dwata?